hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/combining-all-features.md

 # Combining All Features

-All features can be put together in a single structured select.
+All features can be put together in a single graph select.

 ## Example

-The follwing example combines collections, associations, expressions, with nested collections, associations, expressions, artificial keys, and parameters in a single rather more complex query:
+The following example combines collections, associations, expressions, with nested collections, associations, expressions, artificial keys, and parameters in a single graph query:

 ```xml
 <select method="selectChannels">